-Over the past decades, novel methods have been proposed to exploit the three dimensionality of the seismic data to reconcile seismic data and geology.
-Some of these methods are based on the classification of the reflector extrema (Borgos et al, 2003), horizon cube (de Groot et al, 2010) or chronostratigraphic models (Labrunye, 2013).
+Over the past decades, novel methods have been proposed to reconcile seismic and geology by exploiting the three dimensionality of the data.
+Some of these methods are based on the classification of seismic reflector extrema (Borgos et al, 2003), horizon cube (de Groot et al, 2010) or chronostratigraphic models (Labrunye, 2013).

-The global approach, proposed by Pauget el al (2009), where a Relative Geological Time (RGT) model is generated, by using a grid of auto-tracked elementary horizons patches, allows to interpret quickly and more accurately the full seismic volume for prospect lead assessment.
+The global approach, proposed by Pauget el al (2009), where a relative geological time (RGT) model is generated by using a grid of auto-tracked elementary horizons patches, allows to interpret quickly and more accurately the full seismic volume for prospect lead assessment.
 However, the close relationships with the seismic and its associated artefacts does not allow the RGT model to be used as an input for geological modelling.

-In this paper, we present a method to generate geological model, derived from the RGT grid, where the dependency on the seismic limitations can be fully controlled.
+In this paper, we present a method to generate geological model, derived from the RGT grid, where the dependency on the seismic can be fully controlled.

-Limitations of the RGT Method
+Limitations of the RGT Method for Geological Modelling

-The Relative Geological Time (RGT) model generation relies on a semi-automatic process, which tracks every horizon within the seismic volume, where a relative geological time is computed for every point.
-The main task of the seismic interpreter is then focused on refining the model by modifying relationships between points inside a grid of elementary horizon patches, until an optimum solution is obtained.
+The relative geological time (RGT) model generation relies on a semi-automatic process, which tracks every horizon within the seismic volume, where a RGT value is computed for every seismic sample.
+The main task of the seismic interpreter is then focused on the model refinement by modifying relationships between horizon patches inside the grid, until an optimum solution is obtained.
 Continuous geological times can be computed and are consistent with the seismic image.

-This approach reduces the time cycle and improves the quality of prospect leads generation.
+This approach reduces the time cycle and moreover facilitates the identification of prospect leads.
 However, as the RGT model is computed from the entire grid of horizon patches, it cannot be used directly for geological modeling due to the high level of dependency with the seismic.
-Indeed, even though the seismic image is the best input to understand geology, it has some limitations related to the acquisition or the processing (low signal to noise ratio, multiples, etc), which must be removed to obtain a proper geological model.
-When the data quality is poor, it becomes difficult to generate stratigraphic model, sequence termination (on-lap, top-lap, down lap, etc.).
-Moreover, in the RGT volume, a fault corresponds to a no-value (Figure 1.b).
-Although fault displacement attribute such as throw and heave can be calculated, complex structural geometries as well as fault sealing properties cannot be managed.
+Indeed, even though the seismic image is the best input to understand geology, it has some limitations related to the acquisition or the processing (low SNR, multiples, etc), which must be removed to obtain a proper geological model.
+On poor data quality, it becomes difficult to generate accurate stratigraphic model and sequence boundaries termination (on-lap, top-lap, down lap, etc.).
+Moreover, faults are pixelized with no-value and consequently remain approximative in the RGT volume (Figure 1.b).
+Although fault displacement such as throw and heave can be calculated, complex structural geometries as well as fault sealing properties cannot be managed.

-Figure 1: Limitation of the RGT grid for geological modelling. (a) Grid of horizons is generated on every seismic polarity. (b) RGT values are assigned to every seismic sample, faults represent discontinuity constraints with no value.
+Figure 1: Limitation of the RGT grid for geological modelling. (a) a grid of horizons is generated on every seismic polarity. (b) RGT values are assigned to every seismic sample, faults represent discontinuity constraints with no-value.